lexerdev/documentation/source/index.md

 * **API + Consumer + Contributor Tokens**: Read _and_ Write access to Lexer APIs

 <aside class="notice">
-Tokens reveal business critical or personally sensitive information and therefore should not be shared or made publically avaliable.
+Tokens reveal business critical or personally sensitive information and therefore should not be shared or made publicly available.

 If you believe your tokens have been exposed please contact support@lexer.io immediately.
 </aside>